-When packing handling units for shipping, or processing inbound handling units, it’s common to weigh them and post this value to SAP.
+When packing handling units for shipping, or processing inbound handling units, it’s common to need to weigh and post this value to SAP.
 We often work with companies to automate the process of getting these values in SAP automatically so in this blog post I’ll quickly show you how to use the standard SAP scale integration.

 - Configuration access to your system.